jaredly/j3/Roadmap.md

 - [x] I need to persist .. the ... hashes
   - oh is that just applying the mods?
 - [x] replace should move cursor to end
+- [ ] auto-select a menu item thanks

 # the Hash node
 - [x] process ctx mods